 Changes to Residential Recycling

-New recycling carts Each home will receive a 360-litre wheeled cart for their recycling.
-Cart delivery has begun.
-At this time, each home will only receive one cart.
+New recycling carts - Each home received a 360-litre wheeled cart for recycling.
 Please do not use it until January 2026.

 Items added to recycling - Coffee cups and other plastic-lined paper, beverage cups, black plastic containers, frozen juice containers, ice cream tubs, deodorant and toothpaste tubes can be recycled.